 Friends of Alton Station

-The story of the footbridge project starts in 2013 when Network Rail built a new footbridge with lifts, an investment of £1.7million.
+The story of the footbridge project starts in 2013 when South West Trains built a new footbridge with lifts, an investment of £1.7million.
 Whilst we applaud this upgrade to the facilities at Alton Station, local people also wanted to retain the existing footbridge.
 Our steering group formed in March 2014 and managed to negotiate keeping the 1892 footbridge in situ in the short-term, but its future was far from certain.
-When work started to make repairs, it was found that the bridge needed more work than initially thought, so it was closed in July 2015.
+When work started on the repairs, it was found that the bridge needed more work than initially thought, so it was closed in July 2015.
 In March 2016 Network Rail decided that it was too expensive to repair, so the battle to save the footbridge started all over again.

 In September 2015 we launched Friends of Alton Station as a membership organisation to increase our public profile and to enable us to more accurately reflect the views and wishes of people who use Alton Station.
 We set up an online petition in July 2016 and it was signed by over 1,000 people.
 The comments people that people made revealed that as well as local people, there are people across the world who have an interest in Alton station.
 In March 2017 Network Rail set a demolition deadline of April 2018, but are saying that the bridge can still be saved if an organisation is willing to take ownership and responsibility for the bridge.
-We have applied for CIO (Charitable Incorporated Organisation) status to facilitate this.
-We are also starting our campaign to raise funds and make the required repairs.
 We have split the project into 3 phases and are now actively seeking donations for the first phase to recover the section to be repaired off-site.

 We invite you to read about what we're doing and if you're interested, please do join us and/or make a donation.
 Apart from returning to this website for updates, you can subscribe to E-mail alerts (click on button on top of right-hand column) to receive automated E-mail updates when we add news and events.
 Updates are also on our Facebook page.